SomedudeX/py-calculator/README.md

 A basic calculator running in the command-line.
 Currently only the MacOS version is compiled for universal with PyInstaller (Both intel and apple).
 The Windows version is not compiled.
+Releases and further documentation can be found on the right, and source code is found above.

 ## Latest Release Notes